zhouhao102142-cpu/5619project/README.md

-Lack of Personalized Recommendations: Many platforms do not provide tailored suggestions based on individual preferences.

 Variable Review Quality: User reviews often lack credibility and structure, making it hard to make informed decisions.

 1.2 Project Goal

-Our goal is to build an integrated online platform where users can browse, purchase, and review books in one place, supported by a recommendation system and a high-quality review mechanism.
+Our goal is to build an integrated online platform where users can browse, purchase, and review books in one place.

 2\.
 Key Features